 Crawling out of the ditch, the kids had ran over to my bike and started wiping the mud off and had it standing upright ready to roll.
 “Don’t give up mister!”.
 It was pretty inspiring although I had no thoughts of giving up, just needed little toilet break.

 The last 4 hours of the race were a struggle as the 40 km climb went on for ages with the stomach still rumbling.
 At one point a pit stop was needed at a corner store to buy some black tape to fix my foam grip which had ripped off my bike as a result from the earlier crash.
-Picking img_6245up some oil as well for the chain I offered the store owner some money but was declined as they cheered me on.
+Picking up some oil as well for the chain I offered the store owner some money but was declined as they cheered me on.

 Only able to down half a pack of cliff blocks (100 calories) and 1 Mongolian granola bar (90 calories) over the last 4 hours of the race left my body in a state of dizziness, fighting off a solid meltdown.
 Thankfully the last 30 km was mostly downhill as the course hit Bhutan’s capitol city of Thimpu, with 4 cops leading the way in.
 The adrenaline fired up sensing the finish line which eventually came into sight with hundreds of fans surrounding the Clock tower plaza in the middle of town.
 It’s hard to say if it was the hardest day of my life on a bike but it’s certainly in the top 5 and right up there with a couple of 24 hour solo races.